 Approved research organisations, the TTO representing them and any partners that are to receive funding must satisfy the definition of a research and knowledge dissemination organisation set out in the state aid rules.
 Any other partners will not be eligible to receive funding from the Research Council under these projects.

 Definition of research and knowledge dissemination organisation in the state aid rules:

 an entity (such as universities or research institutes, technology transfer agencies, innovation intermediaries, research-oriented physical or virtual collaborative entities), irrespective of its legal status (organised under public or private law) or way of financing, whose primary goal is to independently conduct fundamental research, industrial research or experimental development or to widely disseminate the results of such activities by way of teaching, publication or knowledge transfer.
 Where such entity also pursues economic activities, the financing, the costs and the revenues of those economic activities must be accounted for separately.
 Undertakings that can exert a decisive influence upon such an entity, for example in the quality of shareholders or members, may not enjoy a preferential access to the results generated by it.

 You must ensure that no indirect state aid is provided to partner companies through, for example, beneficially priced rights to research results.
-The collaboration agreement must ensure that the rights to the results are distributed in accordance with item 28 of the EFTA Surveillance Authority’s guidelines on state aid for research and development and innovation.
+The collaboration agreement must ensure that the rights to the results are distributed in accordance with Item 28 of the EFTA Surveillance Authority’s guidelines on state aid for research and development and innovation.

 Definition of ‘knowledge transfer’ in the EFTA Surveillance Authority’s guidelines on state aid for research and development and innovation:

-‘knowledge transfer’ means any process which has the aim of acquiring, collecting and sharing explicit and tacit knowledge, including skills and competence in both economic and non-economic activities such as research collaborations, consultancy, licensing, spin-off creation, publication and mobility of researchers and other personnel involved in those activities.
+"knowledge transfer” means any process which has the aim of acquiring, collecting and sharing explicit and tacit knowledge, including skills and competence in both economic and non-economic activities such as research collaborations, consultancy, licensing, spin-off creation, publication and mobility of researchers and other personnel involved in those activities.
 Besides scientific and technological knowledge, it includes other kinds of knowledge such as knowledge on the use of standards and regulations embedding them and on conditions of real life operating environments and methods for organisational innovation, as well as management of knowledge related to identifying, acquiring, protecting, defending and exploiting intangible assets.

-Article 22 of the General Block Exemption Regulation states that funding can only be awarded to enterprises that:
+Article 22 of the General Block Exemption Regulation states that funding can only be awarded to enterprises that

 - are not listed on the stock exchange;